 3. How does the cinematography of Brokeback Mountain and Wyoming (aka Alberta, Canada) add what Larry McMurtry calls lyrical pastoralism?
 In other words, how do the visual images of the landscape help shape the story and poeticize Ennis’ and Jack’s relationship and reunion?

-Your papers needs to be posted on our Turnitin page by midnight on the week it is due!!!
+Your papers needs to be posted via our Turnitin link on our Moodle page by midnight on the week it is due!!!

 Remember that the Brokeback Mountain assignment constitutes 25% of your final grade!
 Good luck and enjoy the story to film experience!